Generated at: 2026-08-15 04:33:43

 We are the uSonar Editorial Department.

-We provide information on data utilization and digital technologies useful for B2B companies to consider the future of their business operations.
+We primarily provide information on data utilization and digital technologies to B2B companies, helping them rethink the future of their business operations.

 • Ministry of Economy, Trade and Industry.